Prolific Content Creation – Purposing One into Many

 As much as I loathe spiders, their webs are the best representation of what’s going on in the Internet when you begin to connect all your work.
 You develop a cohesive network that all leads back to home base: Your website.

 It doesn’t matter what kind of content you create, this works perfectly from articles to vlogs to whatever future form of creation that gets invented in the future.

 Create your content.
 Build your web.
 Catch your flies.
 GROSS!!
 Okay, don’t catch flies, ladies, and gents.
 Catch fans!
 Give them a way to find you online.
-Connect with really awesome people who love and adore you till the end of time… your tribe! 🙂
+Connect with really awesome people who’ll love and adore you to the end of time… your tribe! 🙂

 Resources for Getting Started: